As an Amazon Associate, I earn from qualifying purchases.

 Fashion Trends and Sleeve Lengths

 Tendencies are there, we can’t deny that.
 Through the years it’s getting longer and longer.
-I used to see people doing that, it’s called the model pose, they put their hands under their hands.
+People used to perform the model pose in front of me.
+They placed their hands under theirs.
 I don’t like myself like that, I don’t like this pose, I don’t like that pose.
 So, I can’t do that.
 Now, if it feels comfortable, good.
 But for me, big sleeves don’t feel comfortable, so I can’t wear them.
 If the sleeves are baggier, I think now we’ve got that girl here: ( pull sweater dress overhead) I do what I want to do, I want to feel good, I want to feel comfortable.
 My jacket is my jacket, my shoes are my shoes.

 Common Sleeve Length Mistakes